Sizarail: Creation

 The managing director was Patrick Claes.

 Rolling stock consisted of 10 locomotives worth about $5.61 million, 20 railway trucks and 20 passenger carriages.

 Operations

 Sizarail invested $6 million in repairs to the lines from Lubumbashi to Ilebo and from Kamina to Kalemie.

-It earned $66 million gross revenues in its first year, with an profit of $1 million.
+It earned $66 million gross revenues in its first year, with a profit of $1 million.

 Sizarail paid regular salaries to its staff, and journeys by rail took days rather than weeks.

 It reopened the lines to southern Africa for export of Zaire's minerals, key to the economy of the country.

 Closure

 In 1997 the Alliance des Forces Démocratiques pour la Libération du Congo (AFDL) began a rebellion, which disrupted Sizarail operations.

 The advancing forces of Laurent-Désiré Kabila closed Sizarail on the basis that the operators were friends of president Mobutu Sese Seko.

 The result was a backlog of copper and cobalt exports.

 On 8 May 1997 Spoornet reported that rail operations had halted.

 The rebels led by Kabila had formed the National Railways of the Congo (CNCC) to take over railway operations on Lubumbashi, the copper mining center.

 At this stage the rebels were less than 85 km from Kinshasa, while president Mobutu was attending an African summity in Gabon and was not expected to return.

 Sizarail was dissolved in 1997 and all operations were taken over by the Société nationale des chemins de fer du Congo (SNCC).

 On 1 April 1998 it was reported that the government of the Democratic Republic of the Congo had begun to repay a debt of R136m owed to Spoornet.

 This was to compensate for the seizure of the railway and rolling stock by Kabila's regime.